 ALL Collectors regardless of taxon (this means plants and insects too!) planning on international collecting trips should consult the Access and Benefit-Sharing clearing house at the start of their research for permits.
 The Access and Benefit-Sharing Clearing House

 USDA is the major agency you should be aware of for import.
-Check USDA for regulations.
-Generally, only federally noxious weeds, parasitic plants, or protected species require additional permits.
+Check USDA for regulations with regards to fresh material.
+Generally, only federally noxious weeds, parasitic plants, or protected species require additional permits and herbarium specimens are exempt.

 https://www.aphis.usda.gov/aphis/ourfocus/planthealth/import-information/permits/plants-and-plant-products-permits/plants-for-planting/CT_Plants4planting_faqs

 Collectors absolutely NEED to have copies of their permits on them at all times when they are collecting!
-Permits can either be turned to CM at time of acquisition or during donation of specimens for archiving.
+Permits can either be turned to CM at time of acquisition of a permit or during donation of specimens for archiving.